 If you do qualify and are using Dr. Bill, this rural location can be added to your account settings in order to make sure that any rural incentives will automatically apply to all your claims.

-2. Avoid these Mistakes
+2. Things to Avoid

 One of the biggest mistakes when submitting claims for reimbursement is getting a submission error.
 What’s a submission error?
 Submission errors are claims that have not passed the pre-edit approval process by AHCIP.